-- A. GOHSEP has primary responsibility for initiating, organizing, and coordinating all aspects of Emergency Management.

-- B. The support agencies for ESF 5 are responsible for developing and maintaining plans, procedures and asset inventories to support the primary coordinator.
-Support agencies include, but are not limited to:

-- 1. Louisiana National Guard

-- 2. Department of Agriculture and Forestry
+- A. GOHSEP has primary responsibility for initiating, organizing, and coordinating all aspects of Emergency Management. - B. The support agencies for ESF 5 are responsible for developing and maintaining plans, procedures and asset inventories to support the primary coordinator.
+Support agencies include, but are not limited to: - 1.
+Louisiana National Guard - 2.
+Department of Agriculture and Forestry

 - 3. Department of Corrections

 - 4. Department of Culture, Recreation, & Tourism

 - 5. Department of Economic Development

 - 6. Department of Education

 - 7. Department of Environmental Quality

 - 8. Division of Administration

 - 9. Office of Disability Affairs

 - 10. Office of Elderly Affairs

 - 11. Office of Indian Affairs

+- 12. Office of the Lieutenant Governor

-- 12. Louisiana Oil Spill Coordinators Office
+- 13. Louisiana Oil Spill Coordinators Office

-- 13. Louisiana State University System
+- 14. Louisiana State University System

-- 14. Department of Health and Hospitals
+- 15. Louisiana Department of Health

-- 15. Department of Justice
+- 16. Department of Justice

-- 16. Louisiana Workforce Commission
+- 17. Louisiana Workforce Commission

-- 17. Department of Natural Resources
+- 18. Department of Natural Resources

-- 18. Louisiana Public Service Commission
+- 19. Louisiana Public Service Commission

-- 19. Louisiana Board of Regents
+- 20. Louisiana Board of Regents

-- 20. Department of Revenue
+- 21. Department of Revenue

-- 21. Secretary of State
+- 22. Secretary of State

-- 22. Department of Children and Family Services
+- 23. Department of Children and Family Services

-- 23. Louisiana State Police
+- 24. Louisiana State Police

-- 24. Department of Transportation & Development
+- 25. Department of Transportation & Development

-- 25. Department of the Treasury
+- 26. Department of the Treasury

-- 26. Department of Wildlife and Fisheries
+- 27. Department of Wildlife and Fisheries

-- 27. Louisiana Coastal Protection and Restoration Authority
+- 28. Louisiana Coastal Protection and Restoration Authority

-- 28. Department of Public Safety
+- 29. Department of Public Safety

-- 29. Louisiana Oil Spill Coordinators Office

 - 30. State Fire Marshal

 - 31. Non-Governmental Organizations (NGO)